 Additional training resources and the guidelines are also available.
 For information on other safety training resources available from IUEHS (such as specialized training sessions, videotapes, safety guides, chemical references, and Safety Data Sheets (SDS), individuals should contact IUEHS for their respective campus for assistance.

-University Environmental Health and Safety (IUEHS) maintains training records of everyone that attends the required introductory Laboratory Safety and Chemical Hygiene training provided by IUEHS.
+Indiana University Environmental Health and Safety (IUEHS) maintains training records of everyone that attends the required introductory Laboratory Safety and Chemical Hygiene training provided by IUEHS.
 Contact the IUEHS representative for your respective campus for records assistance.